-1. The University uses an 8 cubic yard, front load dumpster method of refuse disposal.
+1. The University uses an 8 cubic yard, front load dumpster for refuse disposal.
 These are to be enclosed in an approved screening device and located in a service area where they are accessible to a front-loading truck, but not be objectionably visible to the general public.
-Site location and enclosure is to be coordinated with University Planning and Design, and the Director of Custodial, Recycling and Solid Waste.
-2. Pay special attention to designing adequate structural integrity of pavement, etc. around the dumpster container to minimize wear by repeated service.
-Concrete pavement has performed best in the area occupied by the truck during the actual lift operation of the container.
+Site location and enclosure are to be coordinated with [University Planning](#), and the Director of Custodial, Recycling and Solid Waste.
+2. Pay special attention to designing adequate structural integrity of pavement, concrete etc. around the dumpster container to minimize wear by repeated service.
 3. Allocate space for one 23-gallon waste receptacle located near the door of each restroom.
 4. Residence hall area waste receptacles and recycling containers shall be limited to 16 gallons or be fire rated with a lid.